-Age Eligibility - New Youth Age & Eligibility Guidelines for 2017 Season
+Age Eligibility - Youth Age & Eligibility Guidelines

 The NCJLA establishes age eligibility divisions to promote a safe and sportsmanlike environment.
 The NCJLA believes that the league and member clubs should provide playing opportunities that, as much as possible, aim to establish a "level playing field" among players of similar age.

-The objective of this change is to establish balance in the age groupings and number of member teams in each division, in particular between what is currently U13 and U15.
-Additionally, the NCJLA believes it is appropriate for the development of youth players intending to play lacrosse in high school to have a two year window to prepare for their 9th grade year, rather than the current “one-and-done” 8th grade U15 year.
+The objective of this change (established in 2017) is to balance the age groupings and number of member teams in each division, in particular between what is currently U12 and U14.
+Additionally, the NCJLA believes it is appropriate for the development of youth players intending to play lacrosse in high school to have a two year window to prepare for their 9th grade year, rather than the “one-and-done” 8th grade U14 year.

-- Older 8th grade players who miss the 9/1 age cutoff will be allowed to play 14U.
+- Age eligible 9th grade players will be allowed to play 14U.

 High School Eligibility